 Without including the size of a country, such a ranking list may not be very meaningful.
 By putting the tourist numbers in relation to the population of Sudan, the result is much more comparable picture: With 0.020 tourists per resident, Sudan ranked 184th in the world.
 In Northern Africa, it ranked 5th.

 Sudan generated around 1.04 billion US Dollar in the tourism sector alone.
-This corresponds to 5.5 percent of its the gross domestic product and approximately 4 percent of all international tourism receipts in Northern Africa.
+This corresponds to 3.4 percent of its the gross domestic product and approximately 4 percent of all international tourism receipts in Northern Africa.

 On average, each of the tourists arriving in 2018 spent about 1,114 US Dollars.